dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 `dosbox-staging.conf`.
 This file contains the full list of available settings with their default values, plus a short explanatory text for each.

-For example, this is the description of the `viewport_resolution` setting:
+For example, this is the description of the `viewport` setting:

     Set the viewport size (drawable area) within the window/screen:
       fit:       Fit the viewport to the available window/screen (default).